SequencingDOTcom/CocoaPod-iOS-File-Selector-Swift/README.md

 	SQFilesAPI.instance.closeButton = true
 	```

-* when user selects any file and clicks on "Continue" button in File Selector UI - ```handleFileSelected``` method from ```SQFileSelectorProtocolDelegate``` protocol will be called then
+* when user selects any file and clicks on "Continue" button in File Selector UI - ```handleFileSelected``` method from ```SQFileSelectorProtocolDelegate``` protocol will be called then.
 Selected file will be passed on as a parameter.
 In this method you can handle this selected file

 * each file is a NSDictionary object with following keys and values format: